Igno-C/UltVox/README.md

 # UltVox
-Program to convert models into voxel approximations
+Program to convert models into voxel approximations.